 How Do Junkyards Work?

-Junkyards purchase wrecked vehicles that are not worth the cost to repair and then sell any car parts from the vehicle that are still functional.
+Junkyards purchase wrecked automobiles that are not worth the cost to repair and then sell any car parts that are still functional.
 They get their inventory from sources such as private owners, insurance companies, and auto auctions.
 Many junkyards offer free towing services to incentivize selling them your junked vehicle.

 What Tools Should I Bring to the Junkyard?